MikelMNJ/starter-app/README.md

 Feel free to clone, modify and start your own projects with this template.

-**Note**: This uses a version of yarn greater than v1 -- if you do not have at least yarn 2 installed, you will need to install the latest, cd to the project director and run `yarn set version berry` &mdash; then add `.yarnrc.yml` to the root with the following:
+**Note**: This uses a version of yarn greater than v1 -- if you do not have at least yarn 2 installed, you will need to install the latest, cd to the project directory and run `yarn set version berry` &mdash; then add `.yarnrc.yml` to the root with the following:

 ```yml
 nodeLinker: node-modules